blobfile/blobfile/README.md

 * `Error` - base class for library-specific exceptions
 * `RequestFailure(Error)` - a request has failed permanently, has `message:str`, `request:Request`, and `response:urllib3.HTTPResponse` attributes.
 * `RestartableStreamingWriteFailure(RequestFailure)` - a streaming write has failed permanently, which requires restarting from the beginning of the stream.
+* `ConcurrentWriteFailure(RequestFailure)` - a write failed because another process was writing to the same file at the same time.
 * The following generic exceptions are raised from some functions to make the behavior similar to the original versions: `FileNotFoundError`, `FileExistsError`, `IsADirectoryError`, `NotADirectoryError`, `OSError`, `ValueError`, `io.UnsupportedOperation`

 ## Logging